ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/bluetooth.md

 ### Working with apps or websites

-Onet way to use BLE is to advertise information to any device in the area without becoming interactive.
+One way to use BLE is to advertise information to any device in the area without becoming interactive.
 For example, you could notify every user entering your shop that you'll be open until late this evening.
 There is no need for any response from the users - it's similar to putting a notice on your door.
 Users only need a phone app to see these advertisements as notifications.
 What's key is that this app does not need to be specific to your project - the same notification app can work with any BLE device; there are several generic apps that can do this.

 If an advertisement-only solution isn’t enough, you can have a transactional interaction (the fancy way of saying “conversation”) between a client and a device over a BLE connection.
 This usually requires a custom mobile or web-based app, though some generic apps may be enough to start.
 In addition to handling the data, the app may provide you with an interface through which you can send commands to the BLE device.
 A common example is mobile fitness apps that receive your heart rate information from a BLE-based heart rate monitor.
 The heart rate monitor doesn't store or process information - it just receives your heart rate and sends it to the app.
 The app displays the heart rate and gives you some control of the BLE device.